buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcEvent.md

 An _IfcEvent_ is something that happens that triggers an action or response.

-> HISTORY&nbsp; New entity in IFC4
+> HISTORY  New entity in IFC4

 { .use-head}
 Use definitions